ThibaultDieudonne/RiotMatchmaking/README.md

 As we observe a game we get every player's current streak.
 Then we compute a "riot_imbalance" value, proportionnal to team imbalance from a streak perspective.

 We can compare riot_imbalance average for a large game sample with the same "imbalance" concept applied to a streak-independant team making algorithm respecting the amount of win streaks, lose streaks and neutrals players.
-In pratice we just create a large amount of "fake lobbies" by sampling players' streaks with probabilities from the real sample.
+In pratice we just create a large amount of "fake lobbies" by sampling players' streaks with probabilities from the real games sample.

-If riot_imbalance is much greater than streak independant imbalance then Riot is definitely rigging team making to control player's streaks.
+If riot_imbalance is much greater than streak independant imbalance then Riot is definitely rigging team making to control players' streaks.
-If the values are close Riot team making might not be rigged.
+If the values are close, Riot team making might not be rigged.
 If riot_imbalance is much lower, it means that Riot team making is streak dependant, but it tends to balance winning/losing players over teams.

 We also compute standard deviation for average amount of win/lose streak players per game, for real games and our fake lobbies.
-Again, if riot's values are higher, then it would be a proof that Riot matchmaking is streak dependant.
+Again, if Riot's values are higher, then it would be a proof that Riot matchmaking is streak dependant.

 # Results